The new Virtual College - launching soon! 🚀

 PAT testing is a process for checking the safety of electrical appliances in a range of different industries.
 Because of the standardised nature of these checks, many people assume that PAT testing is a legal requirement, but this isn’t exactly the case.

-PAT testing, or Portable Appliance Testing, is a term used to describe the examination of electrical equipment and electrical appliances to determine if they are safe for use in the work environment.
+What is PAT testing and what does it involve?
+Portable Appliance Testing, is a term used to describe the examination of electrical equipment and electrical appliances to determine if they are safe for use in the work environment.

 Users can normally find electrical defects with a brief visual inspection of the appliance.
 However, some defects can only be found when they have been tested, so PAT testing helps to keep users safe and prevent any electrical malfunctions that might otherwise go unnoticed.

-Anyone who carries out PAT testing should be competent and have knowledge of PAT testing laws and processes and be aware of the risks involved.
+Anyone who carries out PAT testing should be competent and have knowledge of PAT testing laws and processes and be aware of the risks involved through a PAT testing risk assessment.
 You don’t need a particular qualification in order to carry out a PAT test, but you are expected to have completed some kind of training to give you the necessary insight into conducting the test successfully.

 There is no specific law which directly states that you must perform Portable Appliance Testing as part of your responsibilities as an employer.
 However, doing regular PAT testing is still highly recommended, as it helps you to comply with several regulations which do specify specific safety standards which must be met.